 In the period 2010-2015, PB43 had a 6.400 m2 former paint factory on Amager as a creative platform and haunt.
-The overall coordination of the PB43 was done by Steen Andersen and Kasper Find, while Mads Ellebæk Petersen, Kasper B. Müller and Steen Andersen coordinated the PB43 concert and cultural hall Bygn 5 approved to 499 guests.
-Steen Andersen was co-initiator and co-coordinator to a wide range of projects under the PB43 embrealla such as Prags Urban Garden, PB43 Publisher House, Cultural Hall 5, The Project Office, Sauna Event, the international summer school Urban Culture in Theory and Action, Copenhagen diversity festival Taste the World, the food performance Silent Lunch, Hamburg-Copenhagen Cultural Exchange Project and much more.
+The overall coordination of the PB43 was done by Steen Andersen and Kasper Find, while Mads Ellebæk Petersen, Kasper B. Müller, and Steen Andersen coordinated the PB43 concert and cultural hall Bygn 5 approved to 499 guests.
+Steen Andersen was co-initiator and co-coordinator to a wide range of projects under the PB43 umbrella such as Prags Urban Garden, PB43 Publisher House, Cultural Hall 5, The Project Office, Sauna Event, the international summer school Urban Culture in Theory and Action, Copenhagen diversity festival Taste the World, the food performance Silent Lunch, Hamburg-Copenhagen Cultural Exchange Project and much more.

 The working community must not create a profit on the rental.
-The rent goes exclusively to the operation and development of the site and joint projects, so that the tenants have the greatest possible resources and opportunities to realize their visions and projects.
-The working community PB43 a.m.b.a. is thus a self-financed non-profit organization, whereas tenants count both full-time and part-time professional occupations, non-profit projects and hobby activities.
+The rent goes exclusively to the operation and development of the site and joint projects so that the tenants have the greatest possible resources and opportunities to realize their visions and projects.
+The working community PB43 a.m.b.a. is thus a self-financed non-profit organization, whereas tenants count both full-time and part-time professional occupations, non-profit projects, and hobby activities.

 Photos by: Maiken Hviid, Flora Tosti, Steen Andersen m.fl.